 You can use Python, a programming language widely used by statisticians, data scientists, and data analysts, in the Power BI Desktop Power Query Editor.
 This integration of Python into Power Query Editor lets you perform data cleansing using Python, and perform advanced data shaping and analytics in datasets, including completion of missing data, predictions, and clustering, just to name a few.
 Python is a powerful language, and can be used in Power Query Editor to prepare your data model and create reports.

-To use Python in Power BI Desktop's Power Query Editor, you need to install Python on your local machine.
+Install Python - To use Python in Power BI Desktop's Power Query Editor, you need to install Python on your local machine.
 You can download and install Python for free from many locations, including the Official Python download page, and the Anaconda.

 Use Python with Power Query Editor

 To show how to use Python in Power Query Editor, take this example from a stock market dataset, based on a CSV file that you can download from here and follow along.
 The steps for this example are the following procedure:

 First, load your data into Power BI Desktop.
 In this example, load the EuStockMarkets_NA.csv file and select Get data > Text/CSV from the Home ribbon in Power BI Desktop.